jouvetg/igm/igm/modules/preproc/optimize.md

-### <h1 align="center" id="title">IGM module optimize </h1>
+### <h1 align="center" id="title">IGM module `optimize` </h1>

 # Description:

-A data assimilation module of IGM permits to seek optimal ice thickness, top ice surface, and ice flow parametrization (red variables in the following figure), that best explains observational data such as surface ice speeds, ice thickness profiles, top ice surface (blue variables in the following figure) while being consistent with the ice flow emulator used in forwrd modelling.
-This page explains how to use the data assimilation module as a preliminary step in IGM of a forward/prognostic model run with module 'optimize'.
+A data assimilation module of IGM permits to seek optimal ice thickness, top ice surface, and ice flow parametrization, that best explains observational data such as surface ice speeds, ice thickness profiles, top ice surface while being consistent with the ice flow emulator used in forwrd modelling.
+This page explains how to use the data assimilation module as a preliminary step in IGM of a forward/prognostic model run with module `optimize`.

+**Note that the optimization currently requires some experience, and some parameter tunning may be needed before getting a meanigfully results.
+Use it with care, and with a certain dose of parameter exploration.
+Do not hesitate to get in contact with us for chcecking the consistency of results.**

 # Getting the data

-The first thing you need to do is to get as much data as possible, this includes:
+The first thing you need to do is to get as much data as possible.
+Data list includes:

 * Observed surface ice velocities ${\bf u}^{s,obs}$, e.g. from Millan and al. (2022).
 * Surface top elevation $s^{obs}$, e.g. SRTM, ESA GLO-30, ...